dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 ### Band lifecycle

 As described above, the band lifecycle is tightly coupled with the releases of Visual Studio.
+The exception is 100th band that ships on .NET annual schedule and VS snaps to it.
 For repositories that target the VS-centric bands, the `main` branch usually targets the next VS version which is in preview.
 Once a version of VS is released (is GA-ed), we create a new branch named `dev/XX.Y` where `XX.Y` is the version of the released VS. The `main` branch then targets the next VS version in preview

 As an example, let's say we have the following setup:
 - VS `17.1` is the latest stable version of VS and is associated with the `7.0.1xx` band.